spweiss/Twitter-Model/README.md

+#Twitter Model

+This is a web model for Twitter developed in Ruby on Rails according to MVC and REST architectural models.
+It incorporates a full suite of features, including:
+* Users (with unidirectional following, administrator privileges, and user indices)
+* Microposts (with news feeds, pagination, and image attachment)
+* Sign-up and log-in (with email verification, password reset, and SSL encryption)

-# Ruby on Rails Tutorial sample application
+## Ruby on Rails Tutorial sample application

 This is the sample application for
 [*Ruby on Rails Tutorial: